ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-08-20-exploring-swimming-lakes-in-germany.md

 ![Liepnitzsee](/assets/images/IMG_8963.jpg)

-The lake was located in a forrest and surrounded by trees.
+The lake was located in a forest and surrounded by trees.
 There were a couple of clearings with really nice sand beaches.
 The water was very clear and perfectly tempered for swimming.
 There was a big island in the center of the lake.
 It took me quite a while to swim around the whole island. :swimmer:

 ![Swimming around the island in Liepnitzsee](/assets/images/Google_Maps.jpg)